Deep Augmentation: Dropout as Augmentation for Self-Supervised Learning: Method

-for $-1 \leq l < L$; see Figure \ref{figure:diagram} for a diagram.
-Immediately, we recognize that our work is simplified if $A$ has certain properties: (1) layer-agnostic (we can use any $l$ without changing $A$), (2) network-agnostic (we can change the architecture of $f_\theta$ without changing $A$), and (3) data-agnostic (we can change the input data without changing $A$).
-We achieve these properties by choosing a simple dropout operation for $A$.
+where $-1 \le l < L$, as illustrated in Figure~\ref{figure:diagram}.
+Throughout, our primary augmentation $A$ is dropout, but we also explore an alternative PCA-inspired augmentation (Section~\ref{sec:ablations}).
+For dropout, $z_i^j$ corresponds to a random mask that zeros out a specific percentage of activations in $x_i$, meaning that $z_i^j$ is the source of stochasticity in the augmentation.
+Ideally, $A$ should satisfy three properties: \begin{enumerate} \item \emph{Layer-agnostic}—the same $A$ applies at any layer $l$ without modification. \item \emph{Network-agnostic}—$A$ does not depend on a specific architecture for $f_\theta$. \item \emph{Modality-agnostic}—$A$ does not depend on the input domain. \end{enumerate} Both dropout and our PCA-based approach satisfy these criteria.

-We study which values of $l$ yield the best representation $g_\theta^l$ as judged by performance on downstream tasks.
-In settings where we use Deep Augmentation together with input data augmentations, Deep Augmentation is applied in composition with the input-data augmentation.
+We aim to identify which value(s) of $l$ yield the best representation $g_\theta^l$, as measured by downstream performance.
+When combining Deep Augmentation with standard input-level transformations, we simply compose the two augmentations (i.e., first apply the input-space augmentation, then apply the in-network augmentation).

-\paragraph*{Stop-Gradient.} Consider Equation \ref{eq:gl}.
-When $l > -1$, we are in a different setting than the conventional choice $l=-1$, namely that we have learnable layers \emph{before} the augmentation $A$.
-Thus, we can optionally incorporate the stop-gradient operation---meaning that the gradient is not propagated below the targeted layer when an augmentation is applied at that layer \citep{Siamese}.
-By turning this feature on and off, we study if there is a difference between learning to be invariant to future augmentations and learning to be invariant to already performed augmentations.